 The ODFI agrees with an Automated Clearing House Operator, which can be the Federal Reserve, to be a partner bank for an Originator.
 The ACH Operator may also be The Clearing House.
 That means they make entries in place of the Originator.
 When a bank accepts to be ODFI, they have to be authorized by ACH operators to credit or debit accounts.

-By working with Originators, controlling their payment processes, ODFIs minimize the risk of ACH returns and strengthen ACH data security.
+By working with Originators and controlling their payment processes, ODFIs minimize the risk of ACH returns and strengthen ACH data security.

 ODFI Example

-There is communication between the ODFI and RDFI so that the amount is transferred to the institution’s account from the debited account.
+There is communication between the ODFI and RDFI to transfer the amount to the institution’s account from the debited account.

-Another perfect example is a direct deposit of payroll.
+Another perfect example is direct payroll deposit.
 On the company’s payday, the company (the Originator) initiates an ACH debit from its bank account.
-The company’s bank, in this case, is the ODFI and it sends an ACH file to its ACH Operator.
-The ACH operator in turn passes the transaction to the employee’s bank.
+The company’s bank, in this case, is the ODFI, and it sends an ACH file to its ACH Operator.
+The ACH operator, in turn, passes the transaction to the employee’s bank.
 The fund gets into the employee’s account through the RDFI.

 RDFI Meaning

-An RDFI also has the responsibility of validating all ACH entries and posting funds to the receiver’s account.
+An RDFI is also responsible for validating all ACH entries and posting funds to the receiver’s account.
 All financial institutions accepting to be ODFIs also have to act as RDFI, allowing customers to access ACH payments.
 However, a financial institution can choose to function as RDFI alone.

 RDFI Example